pmndrs/drei/README.md

 #### PerformanceMonitor

+This component will collect the average fps (frames per second) over time.
+If after a couple of iterations the averages are below or above a threshold it will trigger onIncline and onDecline callbacks that allow you to respond.
+Typically you would reduce the quality of your scene, the resolution, effects, the amount of stuff to render, or, increase it if you have enough framerate to fill.

+Since this would normally cause ping-ponging between the two callbacks you define upper and lower framerate bounds, as long as you stay within that margin nothing will trigger.
+Ideally your app should find its way into that margin by gradually altering quality.

 ```tsx
 type PerformanceMonitorProps = {
   /** How much time in milliseconds to collect an average fps, 250 */